 The discovery of a Higgs boson in 2012 by the ATLAS and CMS collaborations [1, 2] at the Large Hadron Collider (LHC) has opened a new era in particle physics.
 Subsequent measurements of the properties of this new particle have indicated compatibility with the predictions of the Standard Model (SM) [??????] [need updates].
 While the SM has been remarkably successful in describing experimental phenomena, it is important to recognize that the SM is not a complete theory.
 In particular, the SM does not predict the parameters in the Higgs potential, such as the Higgs mass.
 The vast difference between the Planck scale and the weak scale remains a major mystery.
-In addition, there is not a complete understanding of the nature of electroweak phase transition.
-The discovery of a spin zero Higgs boson, the first elementary particle of its kind, has only sharpened these questions.
-It is clear that any attempt of addressing these questions will involve new physics beyond the SM.
-Therefore, the Higgs boson discovery marks the beginning of a new era of theoretical and experimental explorations.
+In addition, there is not a complete understanding of the nature of the electroweak phase transition.
+The discovery of a spin zero Higgs boson, the first elementary particle of its kind, has only sharpened these questions, and their resolution will necessarily involve new physics beyond the SM.
+In this respect, the Higgs boson discovery marks the beginning of a new era of theoretical and experimental exploration.

-A physics program of precision measurement of Higgs properties will be a critical component of any roadmap for high energy physics in the coming decades.
-Potential new physics beyond the SM could lead to observable deviations in the Higgs boson couplings from the SM expectations.
-Typically, such deviations can be parametrized as where v and $M{\rm NP}$ are the vacuum expectation value of the Higgs field and the typical mass scale of new physics, respectively.
-The size of the proportionality constant c depends on model, but it should not be much larger than $\mathcal{O}(1)$.
-The current and upcoming LHC runs will measure the Higgs couplings to about 5% Ref [?].
-At the same time, LHC will directly search for new physics from a few hundreds of GeV to at least a TeV.
+The precision measurement of Higgs properties will be a critical component of any roadmap for high energy physics in the coming decades.
+In addition to motivating new physics beyond the SM, the Higgs provides a uniquely sensitive probe of new physics.
+In particular, new physics beyond the SM can lead to observable deviations in Higgs boson couplings relative to SM expectations.
+These deviations δ are generically of order where v and $M{\rm NP}$ are the vacuum expectation value of the Higgs field and the typical mass scale of new physics, respectively.
+The size of the proportionality constant c is model-dependent, but it should not be much larger than O(1).
+The current and upcoming LHC runs will measure Higgs couplings to about the 5% level [3] [broken link], while direct searches at the LHC will test many new physics scenarios from a few hundreds of GeV to at least a TeV.
 Eq.
-(1.1) implies that probing new physics significantly beyond the LHC reach would require the measurement of the Higgs boson couplings with sub percent level accuracy.
-Achieving such a level of precision will need new facilities, a lepton collider operating as a Higgs factory is an obvious candidate.
+(1.1) implies that probing new physics significantly beyond the LHC's reach requires measuring Higgs boson couplings with sub-percent-level accuracy.
+Achieving such a level of precision will require new facilities, for which a lepton collider operating as a Higgs factory is a natural candidate.

-$$\delta = c \frac{v^2}{M{\rm NP}^2},\tag{1.1}$$
+$$\delta = c \frac{v^2}{M{\rm NP}^2} \,, \tag{1.1}$$

-We briefly summarized the projections for the precision of the CEPC measurements below.
-The details of the analysis which lead to these projections are presented in Section [refer to the physics potential section].
+In this section we explore the physics potential of the CEPC, translating the potential precision of Higgs coupling measurements into implications for a variety of motivated scenarios for physics beyond the SM.
+Projections for the precision in Higgs coupling measurements and electroweak observables attainable by the CEPC are summarized below.
+The details of the analysis underpinning these projections are presented in Section [refer to the physics potential section].